Srikar-R/File-Converters/Image to Text/Readme.md

 # 1. Download Tesseract OCR
 Tesseract is an optical character recognition (OCR) engine developed by Google.
 It is designed to recognize text in images and convert them into machine-readable text.

 You need this to read your images.
-Head over to this link: OCR Downalod
+Head over to this link: https://github.com/UB-Mannheim/tesseract/wiki

 Then download the latest version for your OS